In plain terms, a successful investment plan is one that meets your objectives, but it must also be one that you can

 To illustrate, I want to mention that different investment vehicles might follow quite different tax rules.
 Your capital gains tax rate may be different from your investment income tax rate.
 And so on.

 On a more practical example, let's say inflation is 2%, and your tax bracket is 20%.
 Your portfolio's return must be higher than 2.5% if you want to do better than inflation (after-tax, using simple calculations).

 In general terms, the more liquidity you need, the less risk you can take.
 You also need to consider any legal restrictions and personal constraints.

-Risk objectives and investment constraints are not something you find very often.
-However, they are very essential and should not be ignored.
+Risk objectives and investment constraints are essential and should not be ignored.

 Now that we have the objectives and constraints, we can start to put a strategy together...

 Your strategic portfolio must meet your objectives and constraints.
 It must all fit together, and it must be something that fits your personality.

 Typically, it is a passive portfolio.

 In other words, you have to determine which assets (or asset classes) to add to your portfolio.
 You also need to decide how much (as a percentage of your portfolio) to invest in each of them.

 Your portfolio should be constructed to achieve your risk and return objectives over your desired time horizon.
 It must also meet your other constraints.

 Sometimes, short-term situations bring excellent investment opportunities.
 To be able to profit from them, you need some rules specifying how to proceed in such cases.
 That is your tactical strategy.

 Your tactical changes are temporary deviations from your strategic portfolio.